www.troop2el.org

 Campouts and other activities may have fees associated with them.
 Here are some approximate costs of special events in a typical year.

-• Monthly weekend campout - for food and supplies, $5/day
+• Monthly weekend campout - for food and supplies, $8/day plus transportation costs.

 • Camporees - district-wide weekend events, $15-$25